For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.

 Over time, we all develop patterns that help us survive.
 These personality and conditioned patterns are not random.
 They are intelligent.
 Each way of responding, each habit of relating, once served a purpose.
 It helped us stay connected.
 It helped us belong.
 It helped us feel safe enough in the world we were born into.

 We learned when to speak and when to stay quiet.
 When to adapt and when to disappear.
 When to be agreeable and when to hold ourselves back.
-The Enneagram of personality has been an enlightening map for those of us wanting to cultivate healthier, more empowering relationships with ourselves.

 In my own life, this awareness changed my marriage.
 It changed my relationships.
 It changed how I showed up in the world.